Oxigen96/docker-multitor/README.md

 # docker-multitor

-This is an Alpine Docker image that runs multior.
+This is an Alpine Docker image that runs multitor.
 Multitor creates a Proxy with multiple TOR instances wich are load-balanced.
 For detailed information about multitor, check out https://github.com/trimstray/multitor .

 # Build
 git clone https://github.com/evait-security/docker-multitor